-“May be a glass of water.
-But, please do quick I am really tired and I have to reach Dausa.”
+“Maybe a glass of water.
+But, please do quickly I am really tired and I have to reach Dausa.”

 “You look nice man.
 Give whatever you feel is okay.”

 “Come on, please tell me.
-I have limited budget.”
+I have a limited budget.”

 “2500 will be okay.”

 I blew out all the water in my mouth laughing.
 This was not happening.
 I bargained for a while, and he slashed no further than 1200.
 I alighted, thanked for water and continued to walk with my right hand stretched out.
 This was getting miserable with every moment.
-In my head, I was still trying to figure out, what was more scary – walking inside Bhangarh Fort, where I was scared of some invisible ghosts, or walking on highway in middle of night, where I was scared of humans I could see.
+In my head, I was still trying to figure out, what was scarier – walking inside Bhangarh Fort, where I was scared of some invisible ghosts, or walking on a highway in the middle of the night, where I was scared of humans I could see.